Undocumented Student Resources

 Unpaid Experience

 If you receive an internship offer, you may ask the employer not to be paid and pursue other means of financial support.
-You might also consider utilizing the internship to met a graduation requirement instead of receiving payment.
+You might also consider using the internship to meet a graduation requirement instead of receiving payment.

 Independent Contractor

-An independent contractor can use an Independent Taxpayer Identification Number which can be obtained regardless of immigration status.
-If you are interested in exploring this option more, consider reading , pages 29-35, by Educators for Fair Consideration (E4FC) for more information.
+Independent contactors might serve multiple clients.
+An independent contractor can use an Independent Taxpayer Identification Number, which can be obtained regardless of immigration status.

 Limited Liability Company

 For those willing to pursue entrepreneurship, you may be interested in starting a Limited Liability Company (LLC).
-An LLC is composed of an individual or a group of people who are both workers and owners of a business.
+A LLC is composed of an individual or a group of people who are both members and owners of a business.

 Finding Support